Fustanella: Origins

-Other scholars consider that the fustanella originated from the Romans, through a shorter version of the toga or a pleated chiton; as shown in statues of Roman emperors wearing knee-length pleated skirts.
-With the expansion of the Romans to colder climates in central and northwestern Europe, more folds would be added to provide greater warmth.
+Other scholars have hypothesised that the fustanella was derived from a series of ancient Greek garments such as the chiton (or tunic) and the chitonium (or short military tunic).
+This hypothesis involves a link to an ancient statue (3rd century BC) located in the area around the Acropolis in Athens.
+However, no ancient Greek clothing has survived to confirm that the origins of the fustanella are in the pleated garments or chitons worn by men in Classical Athens.

 In the Byzantine Empire, a pleated skirt known as the podea (Greek: ποδέα) was worn.
 The wearer of the podea was either associated with a typical hero or an Akritic warrior and can be found in 12th-century finds attributed to Emperor Manuel I Komnenos (r.
 1143–1180).